1 - Overview

 2025.07.01

-FEATURE New feature added and monitoring linked
+FEATURE Add new feature and monitoring integration

-• It has been linked with Cloud Monitoring.
+• Integrated with Cloud Monitoring.

 2025.02.27

-NEW Multi-node GPU Cluster Service Official Version Release
+NEW Multi-node GPU Cluster service official version release